 I believe that hope for the children of the future lies in our ability to ascend beyond our societal greed and definition of riches to awareness of a greater treasure, which is that of mother.
 When we have restored dignity to the role of woman and mother, it is then that we will begin to heal the wounds of her children and perhaps finally see an end to poverty in the civilized world.
 When we have addressed the needs of the mother, she will attend to the needs of the child.
 That is, after all, the way that nature intended it.

 Dear Auntie lovingly created Owners Manual App (First Edition for Women) to educate and empower all users (at every age) with the Life Skills and support which they require to grow into strong adults.

 When things go wrong, as they often do, Owners Manual will intervene to guide its user to the Life Support and Professional Referral Network in a proactive, empowering and client centric manner.
 This vital network includes family, supportive friends and readily available Professional or community support.

-If you are a Professional or Organization wishing to join Dear Auntie’s mission and Owners Manual’s Referral Network just go to the home page at www.dearauntiehq.com Or use the quick links at the top or bottom of this page to go to HQ and then tap (or click) on the JOIN NETWORK icon to continue.
+If you are a Professional or Organization wishing to join Dear Auntie’s mission and Owners Manual’s Referral Network just go to the DONATE/NETWORK page at www.dearauntiehq.com and fill out the sign up form to continue.
+You can also watch a short informational video and then leave your feedback by completing the short survey.

 Reach out to Dear Auntie any time in CONTACT with questions, comments or ideas.